99designs/gqlgen/README.md

 - Generating models based on schema
 - As arguments in resolvers

-There isnt any way around this, gqlgen has no way to know what you want in a given context.
+There isn't any way around this, gqlgen has no way to know what you want in a given context.

 ## Other Resources